 And notice the connection between verse 1 and verse 13.
-Verse one calls us to "run with endurance the race that is set before us," and verse 13 says, "Make straight paths for your feet."
-In other words the aim of all this teaching about God's discipline in our suffering is so that we will not give up the race - that we not fall exhausted in discouragement or take a detour into some easier path.
+Verse 1 calls us to “run with endurance the race that is set before us,” and verse 13 says, “Make straight paths for your feet.”
+In other words, the aim of all this teaching about God’s discipline in our suffering is so that we will not give up the race — that we not fall exhausted in discouragement or take a detour on some easier path.

 The assumption is that knowing what God is up to in our suffering — that it is in fact the loving, sovereign God who is at work for us in it all — is the key to pressing on in the race of holy Christian living.